Isospin effect on baryon and charge fluctuations from the pNJL model: Isospin properties of higher-order susceptibilities

-In relativistic heavy-ion collision experiments, the net-baryon and net-charge fluctuations are measured at chemical freeze-out.
-It is well-known that the phase transition temperature from lattice QCD calculations at zero baryon density is the same as that extracted from the statistical model at top RHIC energy or LHC energy, leading to the conclusion that the chemical freeze-out happens right after hadron-quark phase transition in extreme relativistic heavy-ion collisions.
-In collisions at RHIC-BES energies, when the chemical freeze-out happens is not known.
-There are several empirical criteria for chemical freeze-out in relativistic heavy-ion collisions, such as fixed energy per particle, baryon+antibaryon density, normalized entropy density, as well as percolation model and so on (see Ref.~\cite{Cle06} and references therein).
+In relativistic heavy-ion collision experiments, the net-baryon and net-charge fluctuations are measured at the chemical freeze-out.
+It is well-known that the pseudocritical temperature from lattice QCD calculations at zero baryon density is the same as that extracted from the statistical model at top RHIC energy or LHC energy, leading to the conclusion that the chemical freeze-out happens right after the hadron-quark phase transition in ultra-relativistic heavy-ion collisions.
+In heavy-ion collisions at RHIC-BES energies, when the chemical freeze-out happens is not well determined.
+There are several empirical criteria for the chemical freeze-out in relativistic heavy-ion collisions, such as fixed energy per particle at about 1 GeV, fixed total density of baryons and antibaryons, fixed entropy density over $T^3$, as well as the percolation model and so on (see Ref.~\cite{Cle06} and references therein).
 In order to compare qualitatively the higher-order susceptibilities from the pNJL model with experimental results, we obtain the hypothetical chemical freeze-out lines by rescaling $\mu_B$ of the averaged chiral phase transition boundaries of $u$ and $d$ quarks with factors of $0.98$, $0.95$, and $0.90$, corresponding respectively to the dash-dotted, dashed, and dotted curves in Fig.~\ref{phase-boundary}.
 We note that a similar assumption of the chemical freeze-out lines was made in Ref.~\cite{Che17}, and the present hypothetical chemical freeze-out lines are always below the chiral phase transition boundaries of both $u$ and $d$ quarks.
-For the net-baryon susceptibility shown in the upper panels of Fig.~\ref{phase-boundary}, it is seen that $S\sigma(B)$ has one positive peak while $\kappa\sigma^2(B)$ has a positive and a negative peak along the chemical freeze-out lines, and the peaks are sharper if the hypothetical chemical freeze-out lines are closer to the chiral phase transition boundary.
+For the net-baryon susceptibility shown in the upper panels of Fig.~\ref{phase-boundary}, it is seen that $S\sigma(B)$ has one positive peak while $\kappa\sigma^2(B)$ has a positive and a negative peak along the chemical freeze-out lines, and the peaks are sharper if the hypothetical chemical freeze-out lines are closer to the chiral phase transition boundary, as also shown in many previous works.
 The critical point of the $d$ quark chiral phase transition is always at the low-temperature or low-energy side of the positive peaks for both $S\sigma(B)$ and $\kappa\sigma^2(B)$, and the distance between the positive peaks and the critical point is related to that between the chemical freeze-out line and the chiral phase transition boundary.
 For the net-charge susceptibility shown in the lower panels of Fig.~\ref{phase-boundary}, we have also observed sharper peaks if the hypothetical chemical freeze-out line is closer to the chiral phase transition boundary.
 It is seen that $S\sigma(Q)$ has a negative peak at lower temperatures/energies and a positive peak at higher temperatures/energies, and the broad positive peak of $\kappa\sigma^2(Q)$ turns to two positive peaks and a negative one if the hypothetical chemical freeze-out line is very close to the chiral phase transition boundary.
 Again, the critical point of the $d$ quark chiral phase transition is at the low-temperature or low-energy side of the negative peak for $S\sigma(Q)$ or the positive peak for $\kappa\sigma^2(Q)$.